nullmastermind/bluevariant/README.md

 ### Hi there 👋

 **🔭 Indie Game Developer.
 Self-taught programmer.
-Windows Lover, Passionate about game development.**
+Passionate about game development.**

 <a href="chrome://dino/">